- Study at Deakin

 Is it possible to receive Credit for Prior Learning (CPL) for past studies?

-Places will be offered to international students from 2014.
+Places will be offered to international students from 2015.
 In addition to meeting the same selection requirements specified for domestic students, international students must also achieve a minimum International English Language Testing System (IELTS) score of 7, with minimum scores of 7 in each of the components.
-For international students, participation in the MMI may be replaced by a face-to-face or electronic interview.
-International students studying Year 12 in Australia should apply through VTAC www.vtac.edu.au.
-International non-Year 12 students should apply directly to Deakin International deakin.edu.au/international.
+International students studying Year 12 in Australia should apply through VTAC.
+International non-Year 12 students should apply directly to Deakin International .

-(Due to the specific language requirements of the Optometry Board of Australia some students may to retake IELTS tests toward the end of their course in order to be eligible to register in Australia.
-Further information is available from the OBA website: http://www.optometryboard.gov.au/
+(Due to the specific language requirements of the Optometry Board of Australia some students may need to retake IELTS tests toward the end of their course in order to be eligible to register in Australia.
+Further information is available from the OBA website: http://www.optometryboard.gov.au

 The Australian Tertiary Admission Rank (ATAR) is not a score; it is a rank, which shows a student’s achievement in relation to other students who apply for the course.
 The ATAR cut-off corresponds to the lowest-ranked successful candidate from the previous year.